Students and Alumni

-I completed my degree in Biochemical Engineering at University College London and am interested in the theme of stem cell bioprocessing to overcome challenges in seeing cell therapies translated to the clinic.
+I am interested in the theme of stem cell bioprocessing to overcome challenges in seeing cell therapies translated to the clinic.
 Since then, I've been back home in sunny Singapore working to develop an in vitro platform for erythropoiesis and through the Onestart Europe Accelerator, had the chance to explore issues such as market accessibility and IP landscaping for emerging biomedical technologies.
 Since the PhD is starting, my love for a good cook-out will likely morph into food appreciation at haunts around the bay area.
 I also look forward to exploring the great outdoors in California!

 Esmond Lee works in the Roncarolo lab

-I received my B.S. in Bioengineering from Stanford and studied mechanisms of normal and pathological hematopoiesis in Irv Weissman’s Lab.
+As a Stanford undergrad, I studied mechanisms of normal and pathological hematopoiesis in Irv Weissman’s Lab.
 Now, I study regulators of homeostatic phagocytosis in the periphery and CNS in the context of aging and disease in Tony Wyss-Coray’s lab.
 I am a native Californian and enjoy tennis, smoked salmon, and Belgian culture.

 John Pluvinage works in the Wyss-Coray lab